cenixeriadev/Revistook_App/README.md

 ### Common Issues

 - **WebDriver issues**: Ensure you have the latest version of Chrome or Firefox installed
-- **OCR not working**: Verify that Tesseract OCR is properly installed and accessible in your PATH
 - **Download failures**: Check your internet connection and verify that the book is available

-### Error Logs

-Check the application's console output for detailed error messages.

 ## Contributing